The Caregiving Crisis in the Workplace: What It Is and How to Face It

 How the Pandemic Made the Caregiver Crisis Even Worse

 Almost overnight, unemployment soared.
 Many employees left the workforce in order to be full-time caretakers.
 Some felt that assisted living centers and nursing homes were unsafe, while others were simply unable to find an available facility.
-Since the start of the pandemic, over 400,000 of the professional caregivers who worked at these facilities and providing in-home care have left the workforce.
+In the few years of the pandemic, over 400,000 of the professional caregivers who worked at these facilities and provided in-home care left the workforce.
 That puts the responsibility squarely on the shoulders of the people you want to hire.

 Caregivers who are holding down a job in addition to their caregiving responsibilities are feeling the effects too.
 For example, the pandemic made mental health concerns soar with 40% of adult caregivers reporting anxiety or depression symptoms.
 They reported more fatigue, sleep disturbances and increased financial worries.
 The pandemic made the very act of caregiving “more physically, emotionally and financially difficult.”
 Of course it didn’t help that many caregivers stopped socializing in order to protect their at-risk loved ones.

-The fact remains that the caregiver crisis was in full force even before the pandemic, and will likely outlast it, no matter how long the fear and restrictions linger.
+The fact remains that the caregiver crisis was in full force even before the pandemic, so it's no surprise the crisis has outlasted it.

 So what do you do?